gk646/magique/README.md

 target_link_libraries(MyGame PRIVATE magique)
 ```

 This will automatically build magique with your project and set up the include path.
-Don't forget to link your project against magique!
+Don't forget to link your project
+against magique!
 This approach will automatically build for the platform your using.
 Check the wiki for optional CMake flags you can set before adding magique.

-#### Prebuilt binaries
+#### Prebuilt binaries / Custom

 The other option is to download the prebuilt binaries for your platform and link your program against them.

+Feel free to copy single headers, implementations or modules in any combination, as the license allows.
+A lot of the modules can easily be
+made into
+standalone units.

 ### 2. Documentation